Strings in Java vs Strings in C++

 Using character Array

-We can initialize a string by passing a character array as a parameter while creating an object of String class.
+We can initialize a string by passing a character array as a parameter while creating an object of the String class.

 Syntax: